django-oscar/django-oscar/docs/source/howto/how_to_customise_templates.rst

 Example: Changing the analytics package
 ---------------------------------------

-Support you want to use an alternative analytics package to Google analytics.
+Suppose you want to use an alternative analytics package to Google analytics.
 We can achieve this by overriding templates where the analytics urchin is loaded and called.